aleshaleksey/fansys23/03-movement-exploration.md

 ### Harvesting, Hunting and Mining (very draft)
 Harvesting, hunting and mining are essentially all harvesting of different types of resources from the environment.
 Sometimes these activities can be an adventure in and of themselves, so this refers to "mundane" harvesting, mining and hunting of resources that will not fight back.
 - After a successful "prospecting"/"scouting" roll a character can make a harvesting roll.
 - The duration of the "harvesting" and the magnitude of success determine the yield of the harvest.
-Critical failure results in the damage to the tools used (or HP loss or injury if the tool was the character's body or spirit).
+Failure with snake eyes results in the damage to the tools used (or HP loss or injury if the tool was the character's body or spirit).
 - Exceeding the threshold by 5 allows to double the yield or half the time.
 Exceeding by 10 or more, allows both.
 - Guideline yields:
  - Hunt/trap small prey: 1 small entity per day + 1 per 5 points by which the terrain threshold is exceeded.